cosminadrianpopescu/azul/api.md

   `AZUL_REMOTE_CONNECTION` variable is set
 * start_edit If true, then starts edit automatically after the terminal is created (default true)
-* callback If set, then the callback will be called everytime for a new line in the terminal.
-Use it with caution, since it will accumulate memory until the current terminal is closed.
-If you set this on a currently long running shell, you might experience high memory consumption.

 #### remote_reconnect